ansible/ansible/docs/docsite/rst/network/getting_started/first_inventory.rst

    ansible-playbook -i inventory --vault-id my_user@prompt first_playbook.yml

 To see the original value, you can use the debug module.
-Please note if your yaml file defines the `ansible_connection` variable (as we used in our example), it will take effect when you execute the command below.
-To prevent this please make a copy of the file without the ansible_connection variable for this.
+Please note if your YAML file defines the `ansible_connection` variable (as we used in our example), it will take effect when you execute the command below.
+To prevent this, please make a copy of the file without the ansible_connection variable.

 .. code-block:: console